 The Pharmacogenetic Tests

-There are currently a variety of pharmacogenetic tests that can be ordered on a clinical basis.
+Pharmacogenetic testing is available for a relatively limited number of drugs.
 Some tests may only be applicable to specific ethnic groups.
-The following are some drugs for which pharmacogenetic tests are available:
+The following are examples of some drugs for which pharmacogenetic tests are available:

 |Drug||Associated Diseases/Conditions||Gene(s) Tested|

 |Warfarin (see Warfarin Sensitivity Testing)||Excessive clotting disorder||VKORC1 and CYP2C9|